 Highlights of key economic statistics from last week compiled by Putnam Investments.

-- The trade deficit increased in November, the Census Bureau stated in an advance report.
+- The trade deficit decreased in November, the Census Bureau stated in an advance report.

-- Wholesale inventories rose 1.2% in November compared with October, the Census Bureau found in an advance report.
+- Wholesale inventories grew 1.0% in November compared with October, the Census Bureau noted in an advance report.

-- The yield on the 10-year Treasury note traded in a narrow range.
+- The yield on the 10-year Treasury note rose.

 Go behind the numbers for commentary from Putnam’s active investors

 All economic and performance information is historical and does not guarantee future results.
 The views and opinions expressed are those of Putnam Investments, are subject to change with market conditions, and are not meant as investment advice.

 More in: Macroeconomics